ropensci/brranching/cran-comments.md

 ---

-This version fixes usage of a dataset that was updated in the latest version of taxize.

-This is a re-submission of the same version (v0.6.0), fixing an "Non-file package-anchored link" issue.
+This version fixes the rmarkdown/markdown dependency issue for vignettes that Kurt emailed maintainers about.

 Thanks!
 Scott Chamberlain